 How Do I Secure My Garage?

 Your garage is an important part of your home and where you may store valuables such as your car, bikes, tools and other items.
 If your garage is attached to your home, it also serves as an entry point.
-With burglaries accounting for 17% of all property crimes in 2018, no one is immune to being burglarized.
+With burglaries accounting for 16% of all property crimes, no one is immune to being burglarized.
 However, there are many steps you can take to deter burglars and keep your belongings and your family safe.
 Use the following tips to secure your garage door and discourage burglars from targeting your home.

 1. Install Motion-Activated Lighting